CSA Fraternal Life is America's oldest fraternal benefit society, and was established to help those in need.

 Scholarship Program

-CSA Scholarships are awarded for one year, provided the student earns a 3.0 or higher grade point average and meets insurance and application
+CSA Scholarships are awarded for one year, provided the student earns a 3.0 or higher grade point average and meets

-requirements.
-Youth members who meet various requirements are awarded scholarships based on grade point average, college placement scores,
+insurance and application requirements.
+Youth members who meet various requirements are awarded scholarships based on

-CSA and extracurricular activities, and essays.
-Scholarships also can be awarded to students seeking a certification in a trade school or other
+be awarded to students seeking certification in a trade school or other professional program of study.

 Kropik Scholarship

-This $1,000 scholarship is funded by the Papuga/Kropik family and is awarded to a CSA member who has gone above and beyond in coordination and
+This $1,000 scholarship is funded by the Papuga/Kropik family and is awarded to a CSA member who has gone above and beyond in coordination

-organization, her lodge, and her local community.
+our organization, her lodge, and her local community.

 Fraternalist of the Year